 I hold a board certification from the American Board of Orthopaedic Surgery in Orthopaedic Surgery as well as a subspecialty certification in Orthopaedic Sports Medicine.
 I also hold a Certification in Peptide Therapy from the American Academy of Anti-Aging Medicine.

 Education of healthcare professionals who treat athletes is extremely important to me.
 Therefore, I am actively involved with sports medicine journals and health publications.
 I am a member of the editorial board of the Orthopaedic Journal of Sports Medicine: An Open Access Journal for Orthopaedic Sports Medicine, Arthroscopy and Knee Arthroplasty and Outpatient Surgery Magazine.
-I am a principal reviewer for the American Journal of Sports Medicine and a reviewer for Sports Health: A Multidisciplinary Approach.
+I am a reviewer for the American Journal of Sports Medicine and Sports Health: A Multidisciplinary Approach.